-Chatting With Erin Baker of Trolley 5
+Chatting with Erin Baker of Trolley 5 in Calgary, AB

 This week, the spotlight is on Erin Baker, Assistant Brewer at Trolley 5 in Calgary, Alberta.
 She answers our questions about the Alberta Craft Beer Industry, her job and more.

 By Shira Kogut on Jan.
 09, 2017

 This week here, at JustBeer (JB) I had the pleasure of sitting down and chatting with Erin Baker (EB), the assistant brewer at Trolley 5, here in Calgary, Alberta.
 We go into the nitty gritty of her personal life, being an assistant brewer and women in the beer industry.

 JB: How long have you been making beer and what got you into it?